 There will be a final cumulative exam administered during final exam week that is worth 60% of your grade.

-Seminars: I encourage you to attend the recruitment seminars (which meet from 3:30 to 5:00 in Econ 300).
+Seminars: I encourage you to attend the applied microeconomics seminar (which meets on Mondays from 3:30 to 5:00 in Econ 300).
 Attending seminars is among the best ways to facilitate the transition from coursework to research.